j5xiao/jxiao.github.io/README.md

 - Action: We parsed and expanded this column into individual numerical features: calories (#), total fat (PDV), sugar (PDV), sodium (PDV), and protein (PDV).

-- Normalization: All "Percentage of Daily Value" (PDV) values were converted to floats for statistical consistency.

 4. Sentiment Categorization
 To simplify the prediction task, we mapped the original 1–5 numerical rating into three categorical sentiment labels: